InPursuitOfHisOwnHat/cakelog/README.md

 ### `int cakelog_initialise(const char *executable_name, bool force_flush)`

-Must be called first or any calls to the `cakelog()` function will have no affect.
+Must be called first or any calls to the `cakelog()` function will have no effect (allows you to conditionally decide whether a program should log or not which will slightly improve performance).

 The `force_flush` option will decide whether log lines are flushed to the log file as soon as they're written.